BIO

 PREMIERES AND COMMISSIONS

 The quartet is based in New York City, and ETHEL’s HomeBaked initiative commissions music from the city’s most exciting young, emerging composers.
-HomeBaked has launched new works by Andy Akiho, Olga Bell, Hannis Brown, Anna Clyne, Lainie Fefferman, Dan Friel, Avi Granite, Judd Greenstein, Sarah Lipstate, Matt Marks, Kyle Tieman-Strauss, and Ulysses Owens Jr. HomeBaked IV commissioned new works from Simon Brown, Sarah Goldfeather, Nailah Nombeko, and Sugar Vendil.
-These new works debuted at National Sawdust in December 2019.
-Music by these artists will be featured in a two-day festival at Brooklyn Public Library in May 2020.
+HomeBaked has launched new works by Andy Akiho, Olga Bell, Hannis Brown, Anna Clyne, Lainie Fefferman, Dan Friel, Avi Granite, Judd Greenstein, Sarah Lipstate, Matt Marks, Kyle Tieman-Strauss, and Ulysses Owens Jr. HomeBaked IV commissioned new works from Simon Brown, Sarah Goldfeather, Nailah Nombeko, and Sugar Vendil and debuted at National Sawdust, and were featured in a two-day festival at the Brooklyn Public Library.

 RECORDINGS

-The quartet’s debut CD, ETHEL, made Billboard’s list of “Best Recordings of 2003.”
-Light ranked #3 on Amazon’s “Best of 2006.”
-ETHEL’s third CD, Heavy, was a Q-2 “Album of the Week.”
-Documerica (2015) was featured in The New York Times “Press Play,” and on iTunes’s classical front page.
-The River (2016) features flutist Robert Mirabal, ETHEL’s long-time collaborator; it was nominated for a NAMMY (Native American Music Award).
-ETHEL’s original score for Circus: Wandering City will be released in 2018-19.
-The quartet also recorded Oshtali: Music for String Quartet for the Chickasaw Nation in 2010; it is the first commercial recording of American Indian student work in our nation’s history.
+The Quartet’s numerous acclaimed recordings also includes its debut disc, ETHEL, which hit Billboard’s “Best Recordings” list; Light which ranked #3 on Amazon’s “Best of the Year;” Heavy, which was WQXR/WNYC’s Q2 radio “Album of the Week;” Documerica, which was featured in The New York Times which was featured in The New York Times “Press Play,” and on iTunes’s classical front page.
+The River features ETHEL’s long-time collaborator flutist Robert Mirabal, and was nominated for a NAMMY (Native American Music Award).
+The quartet recorded Oshtali: Music for String Quartet for the Chickasaw Nation – the first commercial recording of American Indian student work in our nation’s history.
+Recent recordings include Persist with flutist Allison Loggins-Hull and Vigil with Lebanese violinist and composer Layale Chaker.
+Upcoming releases include For Eli and Circus: Wandering City, both to be released on ETHELRecords and celebrated recently at a double album release concert at The Greene Space in New York City.

-ETHEL has also appeared as a guest artist on more than a dozen music labels.
-These recordings include: Cold Blue Two (Cold Blue Music, 2012); Glow by Kaki King (Velour Recordings, 2012); Blue Moth by Anna Clyne (Tzadik, 2012); A Map of the Floating City by Thomas Dolby (Redeye Label, 2012); The Duke by Joe Jackson (Razor & Tie, 2012); John the Revelator: A Mass for Six Voices by Phil Kline, with vocal group Lionheart (Cantaloupe Music, 2008); and the Grammy Award-winning Dedicated to You: Kurt Elling Sings the Music of Coltrane and Hartman (Concord Records, 2009).
+ETHEL has been guest artist on over a dozen labels, including: Cold Blue Two (Cold Blue Music); Glow by Kaki King (Velour Recordings); Blue Moth by Anna Clyne (Tzadik); A Map of the Floating City by Thomas Dolby (Redeye Label); The Duke by Joe Jackson (Razor & Tie); and John the Revelator: A Mass for Six Voices by Phil Kline, with vocal ensemble Lionheart (Cantaloupe Music).

 COMMUNITY ENGAGEMENT

-ETHEL offers a variety of inventive outreach and educational activities in conjunction with performances.
-These programs are warm and welcoming interactions with children, students, and adults.
-They include workshops and master classes; performances with community choirs or other arts groups; lectures and demonstrations; improvisation and composition.
+As passionate educators, ETHEL is dedicated to fostering the next generation of audiences and performers, and brings its innovative programs to schools and universities across the country.
+Offering a variety of inventive outreach and educational activities in conjunction with performances, these programs are warm and welcoming interactions with children, students, and adults.
+These include workshops and masterclasses, performances with community choirs or other arts groups, lectures and demonstrations, and improvisation and composition.